List of Fast & Furious characters: Dominic Toretto

 Dominic is tough and street smart.
-Although he owned a red veilslide Mazda RX-7 used for street racing and a fleet of black Honda Civic (fifth generation) for his heists in the first film, he is more interested in the American muscle cars, owning a 900 hp Dodge Charger R/T he built with his father, of which he is especially proud.
+Although he owned a red Veilside Mazda RX-7 used for street racing and a fleet of black Honda Civic (fifth generation) for his heists in the first film, he is more interested in the American muscle cars, owning a 900 hp Dodge Charger R/T he built with his father, of which he is especially proud.
 He also owned a Buick GNX, Pontiac Bonneville Convertible, Plymouth Road Runner, Dodge Challenger SRT8 and a Chevrolet Chevelle SS.
-Dominic Toretto is portrayed by Vin Diesel.
-Young Dominic Toretto is portrayed by Vincent Sinclair Diesel and Vinnie Bennett.
+Dominic Toretto is portrayed by Vin Diesel and the young Dominic is portrayed by Vincent Sinclair Diesel and Vinnie Bennett.